microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/search-api-overview.md

 - The **query** method is defined to allow passing a collection of one or more **searchRequest** instances at once.
 However, the service currently supports only a single [searchRequest](./searchrequest.md) at a time.

 - The [searchRequest](./searchrequest.md) resource supports passing multiple types of entities at a time.
-However, currently not support combination for each entity type.
+The following table lists the combinations that are supported.

 | Entity Type |message     | chatMessage| drive       | driveItem  | event      |externalItem | list       | listItem   | person     | site       |
 |-------------|------------|------------|-------------|------------|------------|-------------|------------|------------|------------|------------|